General questions

 Schedule for recruiting process for every academic year:

-• September: start of the courses in Paris
+• Early September: Start of the courses on campus in Paris

 The application form will be available during that period here.